TRT Global - Ethiopia's Abiy refutes allegations of military incursion into Sudan

 Deadly conflict

-Some 330 people have been killed since the fighting erupted on Saturday between forces loyal to Sudan's army chief and his deputy, Mohamed Hamdan Daglo, who commands the paramilitary Rapid Support Forces [RSF].
+Some 330 people have been killed since the fighting erupted on Saturday between forces loyal to Sudan's army chief and his deputy, Mohamed Hamdan Dagalo, who commands the paramilitary Rapid Support Forces [RSF].

 Sudan's army chief General Abdel Fattah al Burhan, received separate phone calls on Thursday from Turkish President Erdogan, Saudi and Qatari foreign ministers, the Egyptian intelligence chief and the US, an army statement reported, calling for a temporary ceasefire.